Queryable Encryption

 Added in version 6.0.1.

-Queryable Encryption is a powerful MongoDB feature that allows you to encrypt sensitive fields in your database while still supporting queries on that encrypted data.
+Queryable Encryption is a powerful MongoDB feature that allows you to encrypt sensitive fields in your database while still being able to query those fields.

-This section will guide you through the process of configuring Queryable Encryption in your Django project.
+This document will guide you through the process of configuring Queryable Encryption in your Django project.

 MongoDB requirements